No disc in the box: the physical edition, explained

 What is actually in the box

-- A retail case and a code that unlocks a full digital download — the entire game installs to your console’s storage.
+- A retail case and a code that unlocks the full digital download.
+The whole game installs to your console storage.

 - Boxed copies go on sale from 12 November, a week early, specifically so buyers can redeem the code and pre-load before launch night.